event-driven-robotics/neutouch_summer_school_contour/README.md

 ```

 - The resulting executable `contour_following` can be run using `./contour_following`.
 Please first run the simulation environment, otherwise the executable will not be able to connect to the robot.
-- The module will first close all the fingers, except the right index, and then will move the right hand to an initial pose.
+- The module will first close all the fingers, except the right index and thumb, and then will move the right hand to an initial pose.
 After that, the code within `ContourFollowingModule::updateModule()` will be executed periodically.

 </details>

+---

 ### Useful tips